mridul037/mridul037/README.md

 **Quote of the hour:**

-When there is no type hierarchy you don’t have to manage the type hierarchy.
+The best thing software can be is easy, but the way to do this is to get the defaults right, not to limit users' choices.

-~ Rob Pike
+~ Paul Graham (programmer)
 <pre>

 </pre>